yorkbill/get-support/datacenter-migration.md

 ### How do I choose my new operating system?
 {: #operating-system}

-Compatability and functionality are two main influencers when choosing a new operating system.
+Compatability and functionality are two of the main influencers when you choose a new operating system.
 Older versions of operating systems can present challenges with migration.
 Installation media might not be compatible and the server hardware might not be supported by the older operating system.
 The best course of action is to compare specs and ensure that the operating system is compatible.
-Functionality is important becuase if you have the source code for the application, ensure the necessary development tools and supporting operating system or middleware functions are available on the new platform.
+Functionality is important because if you have the source code for the application, ensure the necessary development tools and supporting operating system or middleware functions are available on the new platform.
 In general, Linux type systems are better at supporting older applications on newer versions of the operating system than Windows.
 <!--this FAQ doesn't give much information. it should direct the user to do something or link them to a doc that is useful-->

 ### What bandwidth do I get with my new configuration and is it at the same rate I currently have?